DemoJameson/Celeste.SpeedrunTool/README.md

 - Controller support for debug map: use confirm to teleport, right analog to zoom.
 - Debug mode F6 teleport bug-fix – Dream blocks and Badeline not activating in Old Site, incorrect ice/fire state in Core, Celestial Resort huge mess hall being strangely lit, wind sound does not play in Summit 2000m.

-\* Records the position and velocity of most objects and recreates the whole scene from scratch, may not be 100% accurate.

 ## Previews

 ![preview1](./Preview/preview1.jpg)